In this article

 As the world becomes more interconnected, international businesses are increasingly recognizing the advantages of recruiting talent in Canada.
 With its diverse pool of skilled professionals, strong economy, and favorable business climate, Canada offers numerous benefits for companies seeking to expand their global footprint.

-A Canada Employer of Record (EOR) is a company or organization that acts as the legal employer for workers in Canada on behalf of another company.
+A Canada Employer of Record (Canada EOR) is a company or organization that acts as the legal employer for workers in Canada on behalf of another company.

 When a foreign company wants to hire employees in Canada but doesn’t have a physical presence or legal entity in the country, they can utilize the services of a Canada Employer of Record.
 The EOR becomes the employer of record for administrative and legal purposes, handling tasks such as payroll processing, tax withholding, benefits administration, and compliance with employment laws and regulations.